 There is a method of training for elite athletes known as “sleep high, train low.”
 They train at low altitude because they can workout harder and longer in a normal oxygen environment and then sleep at high altitude to elevate their red blood cell count.
 Training is not done at high altitude because the low oxygen levels impede performance and ultimately harms training quality.
 The body cannot exercise as hard aerobically as it could at sea level.
 Breathing through a restrictive air mask is antithetical to improving fitness.
 Altitude masks make workouts more difficult and less effective, while doing nothing for acclimatization.

 What training masks do is provide resistance to breathing.
 Using these devices can strengthen the intercostal muscles, which expand and shrink the chest cavity, and the diaphragm, a muscle that draws air into the lungs.
 This can improve the strength and endurance of your respiratory system.

 That may sound very helpful, but it’s not.
 The reason being that performance at high altitude is not limited by the amount of air, it’s limited by the amount of oxygen in that air.
 A stronger respiratory system, being able to inhale and exhale more forcefully, does not change the fact that you are still breathing in less oxygen per breath.
 It does not address the root cause of altitude sickness – operating in an oxygen deficient environment.

 So if an elevation mask does not work, what does?
 How can one actually prepare for high altitude?

 One, you can live at high altitude for several weeks or more, which would boost your red blood cell count and oxygen-carrying capabilities levels to pre-acclimatize for Kilimanjaro’s elevation.

-Contact AltitudeTech for more information on altitude training systems.
-Mention you are climbing with Ultimate Kilimanjaro to receive a discount on rentals.
+Contact Hypoxico for more information on altitude training systems.